-- 8.2.5.B.4 Research technologies that have changed due to society's changing needs and wants. - 8.2.5.B.5 Explain the purpose of intellectual property law. - 8.2.5.B.6 Compare and discuss how technologies have influenced history in the past century. - C. Design: The design process is a systematic approach to solving problems. - 8.2.5.C.1 Collaborate with peers to illustrate components of a designed system. - 8.2.5.C.2 Explain how specifications and limitations can be used to direct a product's development. - 8.2.5.C.3 Research how design modifications have led to new products. - 8.2.5.C.4 Collaborate and brainstorm with peers to solve a problem evaluating all solutions to provide the best results with supporting sketches or models. - 8.2.5.C.5 Explain the functions of a system and subsystems. - 8.2.5.C.6 Examine a malfunctioning tool and identify the process to troubleshoot and present options to repair the tool. - 8.2.5.C.7 Work with peers to redesign an existing product for a different purpose. - D. Abilities for a Technological World: The designed world is the product of a design process that provides the means to convert resources into products and systems. - 8.2.5.D.1 Identify and collect information about a problem that can be solved by technology, generate ideas to solve the problem, and identify constraints and trade-offs to be considered. - 8.2.5.D.2 Evaluate and test alternative solutions to a problem using the constraints and trade-offs identified in the design process to evaluate potential solutions. - 8.2.5.D.3 Follow step by step directions to assemble a product or solve a problem. - 8.2.5.D.4 Explain why human-designed systems, products, and environments need to be constantly monitored, maintained, and improved. - 8.2.5.D.5 Describe how resources such as material, energy, information, time, tools, people and capital are used in products or systems. - 8.2.5.D.6 Explain the positive and negative effect of products and systems on humans, other species and the environment, and when the product or system should be used.
+8.2.5.B.4 - Research technologies that have changed due to society's changing needs and wants.

+8.2.5.B.5 - Explain the purpose of intellectual property law.

+8.2.5.B.6 - Compare and discuss how technologies have influenced history in the past century.

+C. Design: The design process is a systematic approach to solving problems.

+8.2.5.C.1 - Collaborate with peers to illustrate components of a designed system.

+8.2.5.C.2 - Explain how specifications and limitations can be used to direct a product's development.

+8.2.5.C.3 - Research how design modifications have led to new products.

+8.2.5.C.4 - Collaborate and brainstorm with peers to solve a problem evaluating all solutions to provide the best results with supporting sketches or models.

+8.2.5.C.5 - Explain the functions of a system and subsystems.

+8.2.5.C.6 - Examine a malfunctioning tool and identify the process to troubleshoot and present options to repair the tool.

+8.2.5.C.7 - Work with peers to redesign an existing product for a different purpose.

+D. Abilities for a Technological World: The designed world is the product of a design process that provides the means to convert resources into products and systems.

+8.2.5.D.1 - Identify and collect information about a problem that can be solved by technology, generate ideas to solve the problem, and identify constraints and trade-offs to be considered.

+8.2.5.D.2 - Evaluate and test alternative solutions to a problem using the constraints and trade-offs identified in the design process to evaluate potential solutions.

+8.2.5.D.3 - Follow step by step directions to assemble a product or solve a problem.

+8.2.5.D.4 - Explain why human-designed systems, products, and environments need to be constantly monitored, maintained, and improved.

-8.2.5.D.7 - Explain the impact that resources such as energy and materials used in a process to produce products or system have on the environment.
+8.2.5.D.5 - Describe how resources such as material, energy, information, time, tools, people and capital are used in products or systems.

+8.2.5.D.6 - Explain the positive and negative effect of products and systems on humans, other species and the environment, and when the product or system should be used.

+Page

-- E. Computational Thinking: Programming: Computational thinking builds and enhances problem solving, allowing students to move beyond using knowledge to creating knowledge. - 8.2.5.E.1 Identify how computer programming impacts our everyday lives. - 8.2.5.E.2 Demonstrate an understanding of how a computer takes input of data, processes and stores the data through a series of commands, and outputs information. - 8.2.5.E.3 Using a simple, visual programming language, create a program using loops, events and procedures to generate specific output. - 8.2.5.E.4 Use appropriate terms in conversation (e.g., algorithm, program, debug, loop, events, procedures, memory, storage, processing, software, coding, procedure, and data).
+E. Computational Thinking: Programming: Computational thinking builds and enhances problem solving, allowing students to move beyond using knowledge to creating knowledge.

+8.2.5.E.1 - Identify how computer programming impacts our everyday lives.

+8.2.5.E.2 - Demonstrate an understanding of how a computer takes input of data, processes and stores the data through a series of commands, and outputs information.
-21ST CENTURY LIFE AND CAREERS

-STANDARD 9.2: CAREER AWARENESS, EXPLORATION, AND PREPARATION
+8.2.5.E.3 - Using a simple, visual programming language, create a program using loops, events and procedures to generate specific output.

+8.2.5.E.4 - Use appropriate terms in conversation (e.g., algorithm, program, debug, loop, events, procedures, memory, storage, processing, software, coding, procedure, and data).

+21st Century Life and Careers Standard 9.2: Career Awareness, Exploration, and Preparation
-9.2.4.A.1 - Identify reasons why people work, different types of work, and how work can help a person achieve personal and professional goals.

-- 9.2.4.A.2 Identify various life roles and civic work-related activities in the school home, and community. - 9.2.4.A.3 Investigate both traditional and non-traditional careers and relate information to personal likes and dislikes. - 9.2.4.A.4 Explain why knowledge and skills acquired in the elementary grades lay the foundation for future academic and career success.
+- 9.2.4.A.1 Identify reasons why people work, different types of work, and how work can help a person achieve personal and professional goals. - 9.2.4.A.2 Identify various life roles and civic work-related activities in the school home, and community. - 9.2.4.A.3 Investigate both traditional and non-traditional careers and relate information to personal likes and dislikes. - 9.2.4.A.4 Explain why knowledge and skills acquired in the elementary grades lay the foundation for future academic and career success.